Credit Cards Balance Transfer Credit Cards

 • Provide the information of the credit card you want to transfer a balance from.
 Here you’ll give information for the card you want to transfer a balance from.
 You’ll need the original card issuer’s name, your name, the account number, and the amount you want to transfer.

-How much does Citi charge for a balance transfer?
+How much are Citi balance transfer fees?

 Fee details vary from one card to another, but Citi usually charges 5% or $5, whichever is greater, as a balance transfer fee.
 However, the Citi Simplicity Credit Card charges a balance transfer fee of 3% of each balance transfer ($5 minimum) within 4 months of account opening; then 5% of each transfer ($5 minimum) after the 4 month intro period ends, and the Citi Rewards+ Credit Card charges 3% of each transfer ($5 minimum) within 4 months of account opening; then 5% of each transfer ($5 minimum).